SAP/sap-btp-service-operator/README.md

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)

 ## Working with Multiple Subaccounts
 The SAP BTP service operator can be configured to manage multiple subaccounts within a single Kubernetes cluster.
+Each resource is linked to a specific subaccount using a unique set of credentials.
+To connect a resource to a subaccount:

-Each resource is assigned to a specific subaccount using a unique set of credentials.
+Obtain the SAP BTP service operator's [access credentials](#setup).
-To connect a resource to a subaccount, you must first obtain the [access credentials](#setup) for the SAP BTP service operator and then store and maintain them securely in secret.
+Store these credentials securely in a secret.

-The SAP BTP service operator checks for stored secrets.
-You have several options at your disposal to configure secrets:
+The operator automatically checks for stored secrets.
+You have several options available for configuring secrets:

 ### 1. Explicit Secret Configuration
 #### Define a new secret